 Infective uveitis is caused by bacteria, viruses, fungi and parasites.
 The infection can affect part or all of the uvea.

 Infective uveitis requires prompt treatment to prevent the infection of the whole eye and permanent vision loss.

 Prevention and Control of Eye Infections

 This requires maintaining good hand and eye hygiene and also getting infections treated properly to avoid spread and reoccurrence.

-- Always wash your hands with soap and running water.
-Wash before and after touching your face, before and after putting on contact lenses, as well as after contact with an infected person or contaminated materials.
+- If you must touch your eyes, wash your hands before you do so.
+Always wash your hands with soap and running water before and after touching your face, before and after putting on contact lenses, as well as after contact with an infected person or contaminated materials.

 - Do not share eye makeup.

 - Do not use makeup products longer than recommended or past their expiry date (whichever comes first).
 This is important, particularly for liquid eye makeup products like mascara and liquid eyeliner.